craftcms/docs/docs/4.x/config/general.md

 </div>

-Whether images should be upscaled if the provided transform size is larger than the image.
+Whether image transforms should allow upscaling by default, for images that are smaller than the transform dimensions.

 ::: code
 ```php Static Config